grassrootseconomics/docs.grassecon.org/docs/scu_intermember.md

 1. **Voucher Creation**
     3. Cost: 1000 SRF for each Voucher issuance event.
     4. Quantity and parameters of created Vouchers are specified in the Applicant’s Sarafu Union Membership Agreement.
 (Note that a **Validator** appointed by the Service Provider shall assess/audit Sarafu redemption commitments and shall verify the Applicant's capacity to sustainably redeem Sarafu for one year's worth of specified goods or services.)
-2. **Impact Claim**
+2. **Impact Tokens**
-    5. GE will utilize Kitabu data to create anonymous certificates that represent sustainable development goal relaetd impacts made by the Applicant and any Members holding the Applications Vouchers.
-Donations to support these impacts will be used to maintain the infrastructure and may be used to support the Applicant through purchase of their Vouchers.
+    5. GE will utilize Kitabu data to create certificates (Tokens) that represent sustainable development goal related to the usage of any Members holding the Applicant's Vouchers.
+2. **Impact Swaps**
+    6. Value supplied by Member in money or in-kind exchanged for Impact Tokens, will be used to maintain the Sarafu Network infrastructure and to support the Applicant as specified by mutual agreement.
 3. **Platform Access and Maintenance**
-    6. A yearly payment to continue using the Platform covers the following:
+    1. A yearly payment to continue using the Platform covers the following:
         1. Phone Support
         2. Servers, wallets, USSD, SMS and other operational costs.
-    7. Cost: 1000 SRF per year.
+    1. Cost: 1000 SRF per year.
-    8. **Kitabu Access:** All Kitabu accounts are accessible via Sarafu Network.
+    1. **Kitabu Access:** All Kitabu accounts are accessible via Sarafu Network.
-    9. **Public Access:** anonymous transaction data and user information will be generally available to Researchers and Members and (subject to a one month waiting period) individual balances and trade history will be provided to individual Members and Mediators upon request
+    1. **Public Access:** anonymous transaction data and user information will be generally available to Researchers and Members and (subject to a one month waiting period) individual balances and trade history will be provided to individual Members and Mediators upon request
-    10. **Terms and Conditions:** When using Platform (herein called Sarafu Network) the Applicant agrees to the [Terms and Conditions](http://grassrootseconomics.org/tos) of Grassroots Economics Foundation which is a member of the Sarafu Union.
+    1. **Terms and Conditions:** When using Platform (herein called Sarafu Network) the Applicant agrees to the [Terms and Conditions](http://grassrootseconomics.org/tos) of Grassroots Economics Foundation which is a member of the Sarafu Union.

 **The Applicant and Service Provider further agree to the following:**